pwang649/markdown-cv/index.md

 __Research Assistant__, Carnegie Mellon University, Pittsburgh, PA

 - Advisor: Maxim Likhachev @ Search-Based Planning Lab
 - Developed learning-based methods to tackle the 2D MAPF problem that could also guarantee completeness.
-Work in progress for ICAPS 2024.
+Accepted to *ICAPS 2024*.
 - Benchmarked and evaluated 3D MAPF problems using EECBS and MAPF-LNS2 methods.
-This work is under review @ AAAI 2024.
+Accepted to *ICAPS 2024*.

 `Jan 2023 - Jun 2023`
 __Research Assistant__, USC, Los Angeles, CA

 - Advisor: Viktor Prasanna @ Parallel Computing Lab
-- Devised a novel approach to optimize the existing parallel DNN-MCTS algorithm by systematically choosing the best batch size for parallelization on GPU, resulting in a co-first author paper @ IA^3 2023.
+- Devised a novel approach to optimize the existing parallel DNN-MCTS algorithm by systematically choosing the best batch size for parallelization on GPU, resulting in a co-first author paper to *IA^3 2023*.

 `Aug 2022 - Jun 2023`
 __Research Assistant__, USC, Los Angeles, CA

 - Advisor: Stefanos Nikolaidis @ ICAROS Lab
 - Developed simulation software and real-life robotics demo using PyBullet and Aikido.
-- Jointly developed CNN and heuristic-based methods and optimized placement accuracy to improve sampling efficiency in the geometric task and motion planning (gTAMP) problem.
+- Jointly developed CNN and heuristic-based methods and optimized placement accuracy to improve sampling efficiency in the geometric Task and Motion Planning (gTAMP) problem.

 `May 2022 - Aug 2022`
 __Software Engineer Intern__, Honeybee Robotics, Altadena, CA

-- Developed an operator console on YAMCS Studio to communicate with the ground station YAMCS for displaying incoming telemetry data and sending control commands to the space mining drill.
+- Built a YAMCS Studio operator console to interface with the ground station, displaying telemetry data and controlling a space mining drill.
 - Crafted a simulator for the drill that’s able to emulate responses after receiving telecommand.

 `Aug 2021 - May 2022`